L8onii/Capstone-LOL/README.md

 Cleaning Data - Various edits, drops, column changes, merges

-Visualize Data - Various charts from most champion difficulty, most picked champs, most banned champs, champion costs(Blue Essense & RP), top 25 champs averages (kills, deaths, assists), and top 10 champs for each lane by KDA(Kill, Death, Assist ratio)
+Visualize Data - Various charts from most champion difficulty, most picked champs, most banned champs, champion costs(Blue Essense & RP), top 25 champs averages (kills, deaths, assists), and top 5 champs for each lane by KDA(Kill, Death, Assist ratio)

-Best Practices - Instructions on creating virtual environment, notation on Code cells
+Best Practices - Instructions on creating virtual environment, notation on Code cells, and markdowns

 Interpretation - Able to determine which champs get picked and/or banned more frequently.
 Also which champs best perform within they respective lanes by dismissing champs with less than 500 game lane presence.